Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/04_PostingTypes.md

     This posting type can be created manually or automatically.
 It represents the stock postings for purchased materials that have been received in the warehouse.
 This posting type increases the actual physical stock in the warehouse.

 - **Back to supplier**
-    This posting type is created automatically by the system after a supplier order has been cancelled.
+    This posting type is created automatically when a customer return is processed in the *Returns* module and the follow-up action "Send to supplier and ship to customer after stock receipt" is triggered.

-    [comment]: <> (Stimmt das so?
-Mehr Info dazu?)

 - **Stock adjustment posting**
     This posting type can only be created manually by the user.
 It represents the stock adjustment postings after stocktaking.